STEELISI/SENMO/README.md

 ## Questions?
 If you have any questions related to the code (i.e. run into problems while setting up dependencies or training/testing the model), feel free to email us at: (rajattan@usc.edu) and (charnset@usc.edu).

 **Note**: BERT's fine-tuned models are non-deterministic.
-Hence, we get slightly different results everytime we re-train or fine-tune BERT on the same data.
+Hence, we can get slightly different results every time we re-train or fine-tune BERT on the same data.
 We may not get the exact same results but approximately similar results.

 Also, the training set and testing set includes some duplicate notes too as different/same users post same notes too.
 For example, the note "marijuana" was posted by multiple users.